Hong Kong in 4 Days – Things to do in 4 Days for First Time Visitors

 I traveled solo to Hong Kong and (apart from one day I met an Instagram friend) I did all the activities solo.
 There are many fun things to do in Hong Kong solo – even as a female.

-Tips for female travelers: At my first night, I stayed towards the end of Nathan Road in a tiny kind of hotel, and can definitely NOT recommend that area for solo female travelers.
+Tips for female travelers: On my first night, I stayed towards the end of Nathan Road in a tiny kind of hotel, and can definitely NOT recommend that area for solo female travelers.

 I felt safe in Hong Kong and loved strolling along the streets – even in the evening – but did not like that area as there were way more men staring and trying to sell their shop items.